A Guide to B2B SaaS Customer Onboarding

 We’ve also noticed that compensation structures can impact the smoothness of your hand-offs.
 We’ve seen many SaaS companies achieve smoother hand-offs when the sales team has a blended compensation structure that includes bonuses for customers that successfully complete onboarding before churning.

-Keep things moving with due dates and timelines
+Keep things moving with due dates

 A good customer success plan outlines all of the steps in the implementation phase of your onboarding process and pairs them with timelines or due dates for each of the steps along the way.